HIstory of Boise Baseball

 In 1978 the Boise Buckskins debuted but also fell short of a good season.
 With a record of 23-49, poor finances, lack of fans and no affiliation, the team was done.
 Boise wouldn't see minor league play again until 1987 when your Boise Hawks arrived!

 The first three seasons of your Boise Hawks were played as an independent team.
 It was in 1990 that the team became an affiliate of the California Angels.
-YOUR Boise Hawks had a long run with the Angels, eleven years, before changing affiliation to the Chicago Cubs organization in 2001 which is who we are still partner's with!
-This is just the beginning; let's keep baseball going in Boise!
+YOUR Boise Hawks had a long run with the Angels, eleven years, before changing affiliation to the Chicago Cubs organization in 2001.
+The Hawks started their current affiliation with the Colorado Rockies in 2015.
+Now in the latest era of Boise Professional Baseball, the organization looks ahead to a bright future supported by an incredible local fan base.

 - League Titles: 1991, 1993, 1994, 1995, 2002, 2004